 We will require additional capital to finance our planned operations, which may not be available to us on acceptable terms, or at all.
-As a result, we may not complete the development and commercialization of, or obtain regulatory approval for our existing product candidates or develop new product candidates connection with our ongoing and planned activities.
+As a result, we may not complete the development and commercialization of, or obtain regulatory approval for our existing product candidates or develop new product candidates.

+Our operations have consumed substantial amounts of cash since our inception, primarily due to our research and development efforts.
+We expect our research and development expenses to increase substantially in connection with our ongoing and planned activities.
 We believe that our existing cash, cash equivalents and short-term investments will fund our projected operating expenses and capital expenditure requirements for at least the next 12 months.
-Unexpected circumstances may cause us to consume cap ital more rapidly than we currently anticipate, including as a result of the COVID-19 pandemic.
+Unexpected circumstances may cause us to consume capital more rapidly than we currently anticipate, including as a result of the COVID-19 pandemic.
 For example, we may discover that we need to conduct additional activities that exceed our current budget to achieve appropriate rates of patient enrollment, which would increase our development costs.